harnitsignalfx/signalfx-fargate/lambda-java-metrics/README.md

 # signalfx-lambda-java-metrics

-### This example creates a simple HelloWorld Lambda Function with metrics visible in SignalFx without CloudWatch enabled.
+This example creates a simple HelloWorld Lambda Function with metrics visible in SignalFx without CloudWatch enabled.

 Requirements:

-1. SignalFx account
+Same requirements as described at top of repo
-1. Linux (or MacOS system with AWS CLI installed
+AWS CLI installed

-This is not official product documentation.
-Official SignalFx documentation is here: [https://docs.signalfx.com](https://docs.signalfx.com)

 #### Step #0 Create your lambda function in AWS